ARMmbed/uvisor/docs/api/QUICKSTART.md

 ### Configure the secure box

-For this example, we want to create a secure box called `private_timer`.
-The `private_timer` box will be configured to have exclusive access to the PIT timer and to the GPIO PORT C on the NXP FRDM-K64F board, which means that other boxes will be prevented from accessing these peripherals.
+For this example, we want to create a secure box called `private_button`.
+The `private_button` box has exclusive access to the push-button on the NXP FRDM-K64F board, which means that other boxes cannot access its corresponding peripheral.

 Each secure box must have at least one thread, which we call the box's main thread.
-In our `private_timer` box we will only use this thread throughout the whole program.
-The thread will constantly save the current timer value in a private buffer.
-In addition, we want to print the content of the buffered timer values whenever we press the `SW2` button on the board.
+In our `private_button` box we only use this thread throughout the whole program.
+The thread runs every second and counts the number of times it has been called between 2 button presses.
+The thread count is saved in a variable private to the box.
+Whenever we press the `SW2` button on the board the current thread count is stored into a private buffer and is restarted.
+For debug purposes, the program prints the content of the buffer every time it is filled up.

 We want the box to have exclusive access to the following resources:

-* The timer and push-button peripherals (as specified by a peripheral ACL).
-Nobody else should be able to read the timer values.
+* The push-button peripheral (as specified by a peripheral ACL).
+Nobody else should be able to access the push-button port.
 * The push-button interrupt (as specified by an IRQ ACL).
 We want the button IRQ to be rerouted to our box-specific ISR.
-* The buffer that holds the timer samples (as specified by a dynamic memory ACL).
+* The private dynamically allocated buffer (as specified by a dynamic memory ACL).
-* The static memory that holds information about the timer buffer (as specified by a static memory ACL).
+* The private variables (as specified by a static memory ACL).

 Create a new source file, `~/code/uvisor-example/source/secure_box.cpp`.
 We will configure the secure box inside this file.
-The secure box name for this example is `private_timer`.
+The secure box name for this example is `private_button`.

 ```C
 /* ~/code/uvisor-example/source/secure_box.cpp */